-On July 29, 2019, CMS issued the proposed calendar year 2020 OPPS rule.
-CMS proposed to raise the base OPPS Payment rate by a market basket increase of 3.2%, less a multi-factor productivity adjustment of 0.5%.
-CMS has also proposed to fully implement their site-neutral policy under ACA Section 603 of the Bipartisan Budget Act of 2015 for services furnished in off-campus provider-based departments (PBDs).
-These services will be paid under the Medicare Physician Fee Schedule (MPFS), set at 40% of the amount paid under OPPS.
-The impact of the proposed OPPS rule on the Hospital's reimbursement is estimated at a reduction of \$0.6 million.
+On August 4, 2020, CMS issued the proposed calendar year 2021 OPPS rule.
+CMS proposes to raise the base OPPS Payment rate by 2.6%, which is a market basket increase of 3.0%, less a multi-factor productivity adjustment of 0.4%.
+However, due to a proposed 3.3% decrease in the wage index and a 6.2% proposed decrease to Average Sales Price of 340b Drugs, the overall impact of the proposed OPPS rule on the Hospital's reimbursement is estimated to be a reduction of 2.24%, or \$1.161 million.

+CMS also proposes to continue their site-neutral policy under ACA Section 603 of the Bipartisan Budget Act of 2015 for services furnished in off-campus provider-based departments (PBDs).
+These services are paid under the Medicare Physician Fee Schedule (MPFS), set at 40% of the amount paid under OPPS.